ColasNahaboo/tewiba/README.md

 # Tewiba
 **Tewiba**, **Te**sting **Wi**th **Ba**sh,  is a simple integration and functional test suite, in the unix spirit.
 It is written in bash but aims at testing any linux tools the unix way.

-## Requirements

-- An unix-like system with the GNU utilities (e.g, any Linux but not vanilla MacOS nor freebsd)
-- bash at least version 4.3

 ## Features

 - Each test or series of tests is a shell script, or any executable file: This system is more geared to test unix programs the unix way - handling them via a shell and looking at the exit code and sterr, rather than testing only bash scripts. (hence the WIth BAsh)